9 Great Behavioral Segmentation Examples for 2025

 5. Occasion/timing

-Some occasions are universal like booking a hotel for New Year‘s Eve.
-In comparison: others are personal, like buying a monthly gourmet spice subscription box, filled with luxe, hard-to-find herbs and spices, to keep your cooking game sharp.
+Some occasions are universal, like booking a hotel for New Year‘s Eve.
+In comparison, others are personal, like buying a monthly gourmet spice subscription box filled with luxe, hard-to-find herbs and spices to keep your cooking game sharp.

 In contrast, occasion-based segmentation is a common segmentation approach.
 This refers to when people decide to buy.
 Just head to your inbox and take a look at some of the emails you receive.
-For example, your favorite delivery service sends out coupons or flash sale emails on Fridays—people are more likely to order in on the weekends.
+For example, your favorite delivery service sends out coupons or flash sale emails on Fridays—people are more likely to order on the weekends.

 6. Customer satisfaction